September 13, 2019 11:49am

-Describe what your organization does in two sentences: Chef Space is a nonprofit food business accelerator located in Louisville’s West End that provides commercial kitchen space and business training for entrepreneurs to start food-related ventures.
+Describe what your organization does in a few sentences: “Community Ventures is one of the largest non-profits in the area, headquartered in Lexington.
+They have a variety of things they do (website here), Chef Space being just one of them.
+Chef Space is a nonprofit food business accelerator located in Louisville’s West End that provides commercial kitchen space and business training for entrepreneurs to start food-related ventures.
 Chef Space provides them with the tools needed, including industrial kitchen equipment, product workspace, and tailored support to launch a successful food business.

 Who do you serve?
 Chef Space serves two primary constituencies.
 We serve food entrepreneurs (caterers, food truck operators, bakers, and value-added food producers) who need commercial kitchen space and business support to grow their food business.
 We also serve the people of West Louisville by providing fresh food options in our dining hall, creating new jobs in the food industry, and supporting food entrepreneurs who are looking to develop new food businesses in the West Louisville community.

 One fact you may not know about my organization is… Chef Space was created, in part, to preserve the legacy of the former Jay’s Cafeteria, which had been a food staple in West Louisville for many years.
 After Jay’s closed, the space was left vacant for several years.
 Community Ventures engaged in discussions with community members who wanted to see this treasured legacy preserved, while also meeting the larger need for fresh food options in the West End.
 Out of these conversations, the concept for Chef Space was born.